Trading app Robinhood blocks users from buying GameStop, other high-flying stocks

 The decision means traders cannot initiate new positions in shares of those companies and can only sell existing holdings.
 The company also raised margin requirements for certain securities.

-Interactive Brokers on Tuesday shifted options trading in AMC, BlackBerry, Express, GameStop, and Koss to "liquidation only."
+Interactive Brokers on Tuesday shifted options trading in AMC, BlackBerry, Express, GameStop, and Koss to "liquidation only," the company said in a statement.
+The platform also increased margin requirements for long stock positions to 100% and for short stock positions to 300%.

+PELOSI'S HUSBAND BETS UP TO $1M TESLA WILL FLOURISH DURING BIDEN'S ADMINISTRATION

 The decisions come after shares of the companies have skyrocketed in recent weeks after members of a Reddit group called WallStreetBets banded together to squeeze short-sellers out of their positions.

+GameStop shares soared 1,642% from Jan.
+12 through Wednesday while AMC Entertainment and BlackBerry gained 769% and 229%, respectively.
+The other names have also seen outsized gains.

-Both Robinhood and Interactive Brokers are taking heat for their decisions on Twitter.
+Both Robinhood and Interactive Brokers are taking heat on Twitter for their decisions.

 "So are @robinhoodapp and @IBKR ending trading in #wallstreetbets stocks because they are losing their ass on these trades?
 Or maybe they dont have the cash to enable the trades at this scale?" asked Dallas Mavericks owner Mark Cuban "Anyone have any insight on their economics?"